Shubham-2302/void-slam-toolbox/README.md

 ![](https://github.com/void-robotics/void-slam-toolbox/blob/master/SLAM_ignition.gif)

-Note: This repo stands as a guide for any ros distribution and the associated ignition gazebo version, Refer to this [table](https://github.com/gazebosim/ros_gz/tree/ros2) for more info.
+> Note: This repo stands as a guide for any ros distribution and the associated ignition gazebo version, Refer to this [table](https://github.com/gazebosim/ros_gz/tree/ros2) for more info.
 After cloning the repo change the value of $ROS_DISTRO based on the ROS distribution you are using

-### Refernces
+### References
 * https://github.com/TechnoYantra/ros2-igt
 * https://github.com/SteveMacenski/slam_toolbox